pressbooks/excalibur/README.md

 ## Description ##

-Excalibur is a SWORD protocol client for Pressbooks, which supports submitting your book to a DSpace repository.
+Excalibur is a [SWORD protocol](https://en.wikipedia.org/wiki/SWORD_(protocol)) client for Pressbooks, which supports submitting your book to a [DSpace](http://www.dspace.org/) repository.

+Installing this plugin will add "Submit to DSpace" under the Publish menu.

 ## Installation ##